A Formal Theory of Survey Experiment Generalizability: Attention and Salience: Limited Attention and Survey Experiment Generalizability

-In order to address the inherent variability across different experiments and to directly test our hypothesis regarding the influence of attribute number on experimental effects, we designed and conducted a separate candidate-choice experiment maintaining a consistent set of attributes.
-The experiment was fielded to 1,200 US respondents by Lucid in September 2023.
-Lucid employs quota sampling strategy to align its participant demographics with those of the U.S. Census.
-Previous research by \citet{coppock2019validating} suggests that participants recruited by Lucid exhibit behaviors comparable to those observed in respondents from representative samples across various experimental benchmark surveys.
-Further details about the experimental design are provided in SI \ref{si:design}.
-Each respondent was randomly allocated to one of five groups.
-In each group, participants engaged in six paired candidate choice experiments.
-These groups varied in the number of attributes presented, but the number of attributes are fixed in each group.
+To address cross-study heterogeneity and more directly test our hypothesis regarding the influence of the number of attributes on experimental effects, we designed and conducted an original candidate-choice experiment with a controlled and consistent attribute set.
+The experiment was fielded to 1,200 respondents in the United States via Lucid in September 2023.
+Lucid employs a quota sampling strategy to align participant demographics with those of the U.S. Census.
+Prior research by \citet{coppock2019validating} shows that Lucid samples yield behavioral patterns comparable to those observed in nationally representative benchmark experiments.

+Additional details on the experimental design are provided in SI \ref{si:design}.
+Respondents were randomly assigned to one of five groups.
+Within each group, participants completed six paired candidate-choice tasks.
+The groups differed in the number of attributes presented, while holding the specific attribute set fixed within each group.

 \fbox{ \parbox{\textwidth}{ - Group 1 was presented with only two attributes: gender and age.